mbientlab/MetaWear-SDK-JavaScript/README.md

 sudo apt install nodejs
 nodejs -v
 ```
 This will install node v10.23.0 (latest stable release of node 10).
 You can replace the 10 with 12 if you want to install node 12.
 You may need to alias nodejs to node.

-3. Using NVM (my preferred method):
+##### 3. Using NVM (preferred method):
 ```
 curl -sL https://raw.githubusercontent.com/creationix/nvm/v0.35.3/install.sh -o install_nvm.sh
 bash install_nvm.sh